COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/data-analysis.md

   - Maximum Number of Iterations: Hard limit on iterations within solver, or -1 for no limit

 ##### Example Case   ![svm](/images/data-analysis/svm.png)

+#### Decision Tree

+A decision tree is a flowchart-like structure in which each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).

+##### Input and Output

+- Input: The variables as features are fixed or quantitative variables, and the variable as target is a fixed variable.
+- Output: The classification results of the model and the evaluation effect of the model classification.

+##### Parameter Options

+  - Data Shuffling: Whether to shuffle data randomly
+  - Training Ratio: Ratio of training data to the whole dataset
+  - Cross Validation:  The number of equal sized subsamples randomly partitioned from the original sample.
+Each subsample will be retained as the validation data for testing the model, and the remaining subsamples will be used as training data
+  - Criterion: The function to measure the quality of a split.
+Supported criteria are:
+    - gini: for the Gini impurity
+    - entropy: for the Shannon information gain
+  - Splitter: The strategy used to choose the split at each node.
+Supported strategies:
+    - best: choose the best split
+    - random: choose the best random split
+  - Min Samples Split: The minimum number of samples required to split an internal node:
+    - If int, then consider `min_samples_split` as the minimum number.
+    - If float, then `min_samples_split` is a fraction and `ceil(min_samples_split * n_samples)` are the minimum number of samples for each split.
+  - Min Samples Leaf: The minimum number of samples required to be at a leaf node.
+A split point at any depth will only be considered if it leaves at least `min_samples_leaf` training samples in each of the left and right branches.
+This may have the effect of smoothing the model, especially in regression.
+    - If int, then consider `min_samples_leaf` as the minimum number.
+    - If float, then `min_samples_leaf` is a fraction and `ceil(min_samples_leaf * n_samples)` are the minimum number of samples for each node. .. versionchanged:: 0.18 Added float values for fractions.
+  - Max Depth: The maximum depth of the tree.
+If None, then nodes are expanded until all leaves are pure or until all leaves contain less than `min_samples_split` samples.
+  - Max leaf nodes: Grow a tree with `max_leaf_nodes` in best-first fashion.
+Best nodes are defined as relative reduction in impurity.
+If None then unlimited number of leaf nodes.

+##### Example Case